dodona-edu/universal-judge/README.md

 $ python -m tested.manual
 ```

-## Repo organisation
+## TESTed repository

-Organization of the repository:
+The repository of TESTed is organized as follows:

-- `exercise`: contains a series of test exercises, useful as examples and for the unit tests
+- `exercise`: exercises with preconfigured test suites; useful to play around with TESTed and also used by unit tests for TESTed itself
-- `tested`: Python project containing the code of the actual judge that will be run by Dodona
+- `tested`: Python code of the actual judge (run by Dodona)
-- `tests`: Unit tests for TESTed
+- `tests`: unit tests for TESTed
-- `benchmarking`: Some utilities to benchmark TESTed
+- `benchmarking`: utilities to benchmark TESTed

-You can run the tests with:
+You can run the basic unit tests with:

 ```bash
 $ python -m pytest tests/test_functionality.py